MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ### Download dataset and upload to lakehouse

-The following code downloads a publicly available version of the dataset and then store it in a Fabric lakehouse.
+The following code downloads a publicly available version of the dataset and then stores it in a Fabric lakehouse.

 > [!IMPORTANT]
 > **Make sure you [add a lakehouse](https://aka.ms/fabric/addlakehouse) to the notebook before running it.
 Failure to do so will result in an error.**